Which Aircraft Hangar Type Fits Your Needs

 Prioritize Your Factors

-1. Cost: Monthly budget limitations
+1. Cost: Your realistic monthly budget limitations

-2. Protection: Weather and security needs
+2. Protection: Actual weather and security needs for your location

-3. Space: Workshop and storage requirements
+3. Space: Workshop and storage requirements you’ll genuinely use

-4. Access: Frequency and ease of flying
+4. Access: Frequency and ease of flying based on your typical patterns

-5. Location: Airport preferences and commute
+5. Location: Airport preferences and commute distance you’ll tolerate long-term

 Match Priorities to Options